 You can receive credit for academic performances that you achieved in other courses of study or at other universities and that correspond to the scope and content of academic performances in the computer science Bachelor's of study.
-If you are transfering from another course of study, the Registrar's Office requires you to submit a certificate of good standing.
+If you are transfering from another course of study, the Registrar's Office requires you to submit either an affidavit or a certificate of good standing: Affidavit.

-Please note: Please read the information about accreditation of academic performances and receiving the certficate of good standing under Organizational Information.
+Please note: Please read the information about “Degree Program Change (possibly with certificate of good standing)” and “Recognition of Coursework Credits and Semester Placement” under Organizational Information.